 Name Position

 Ahmed Al Azkawi Chief Executive Officer

 Jaber Al Noumani Chief Financial Officer

 Anwar Al Kharusi Chief Executive - Commercial

 Mahmoud Al Hashmi Chief Operating Officer

-Said Saif Al-Hashmi Chief Executive for People, Technology and Culture
+Said Saif Al-Hashmi Chief Executive for People, Technology and

+Culture

 Yaman Al Samman General Counsel

-Ahmed Al Azkawi (Chief Executive Officer):

-Ahmed Al Azkawi serves as the Chief Executive Officer of OQ Exploration and Production SAOG (OQEP), the largest listed company by market cap on MSX Oman.
-He brings 25 years of experience in senior management roles, particularly within Oman's upstream industry.
-Since 2021, he has been employed by OQEP.
-His oil and gas career began at PDO in 1997, where he worked across gas fields, light oil, heavy oil, and enhanced oil recovery (EOR).
-At PDO, he held multiple positions, including Well and Reservoir Team Leader, Senior Value Assurance Consultant, and Petroleum Engineering Cluster Manager.
-He later assumed various management and executive roles in the energy and logistics sectors, serving as Vice President of Procurement, Contracts, and Inventory at OQ, and as Chief Executive Officer of Oman Logistics Company SAOC (Khazaen).
+Ahmed Al Azkawi (Chief Executive Officer): Ahmed Al Azkawi serves as the Chief Executive Officer for the Company.
+He has been employed with the Company since 2021.
+He has 25 years of experience in senior management roles, particularly in the upstream industry in Oman.
+His career in oil and gas began with PDO in 1997, where he worked in gas fields, light oil, heavy oil and EOR.
+He later occupied various management and executive roles in the energy and logistics sector, including as Chief Executive Officer of Oman Logistics Company SAOC (Khazaen) and as Well and Reservoir Team Leader, Senior Value Assurance Consultant and Petroleum Engineering Cluster Manager at PDO.
+Prior to his present role, Ahmed was the